Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

   - type: two column
     text: |

-      ### Modals is different from alerts
+      ### Modals vs. alerts
-      It's easy to confuse [alerts](/design/c/alerts/beta/) with modals.
-Modals interrupt users by blocking the current view while alerts co-exist on the page and do not stop users from continuing the process.
-Do not use modals when alerts are more appropriate as modals are relatively intrusive.
+      It’s easy to confuse [alerts](/design/c/alerts/beta/) with modals.
+Modals interrupt users by blocking the current view while alerts coexist on the page and do not stop the user flow.
+Don’t use modals when alerts are more appropriate as modals are intrusive.

   - type: section
-    name: Content
+    name: Components

   - type: two column
     text: |

       Modals contains three parts:

-      * __Header__ is not needed when the message can be clearly delivered with just the content.
+      * __Header__ is optional.
+Designers should use their best judgment to create a clear message.
       * __Content__
       * __Actions__ are optional.
-When there is no actions provided, the “X” must be provided so it’s clear to the users how to dismiss the modal.
+When there isn’t a button, you must include the “X” as a way to dismiss the modals to meet accessibility requirements.

     contents:
       - type: wide image